NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/MachineLearning/GP/GPBasicInfo.md

 We can make draws from $\mathcal{N}(\widetilde m_e, \widetilde K_{ee})$ and plot them.
 With a dense enough grid, we will have lines that go through the $\xvec_t$ points and have bands in between, which grow larger when further from points.
 If we have Gaussian white noise at each point, then $K_{tt} \rightarrow K_{tt} + \sigma_n^2 I_{N_t}$ (if the variance of the noise is the same; otherwise it is a diagonal matrix with entries given by the separate variances).
-In general we need to add some noise (called adding a "nugget") even if the data is perfect for numerical reasons: $K_{tt}^{-1}$ will very probably be unstable without it.
+In general, even if the data is perfect we need to add some noise (called adding a "nugget") for numerical reasons: $K_{tt}^{-1}$ will very probably be unstable without it.
 For predictions with noise, then $K_{ee} \rightarrow K_{ee} + \sigma_n^2 I_{N_e}$.

 ::::{admonition} Checkpoint question